 Even when a business is losing money, it's possible for shareholders to make money if they buy a good business at the right price.
-For example, biotech and mining exploration companies often lose money for years before finding success with a new treatment or mineral discovery.
-But the harsh reality is that very many loss making companies burn through all their cash and go bankrupt.
+For example, although Amazon.com made losses for many years after listing, if you had bought and held the shares since 1999, you would have made a fortune.
+But while the successes are well known, investors should not ignore the very many unprofitable companies that simply burn through all their cash and collapse.

-Given this risk, we thought we'd take a look at whether Yojee (ASX:YOJ) shareholders should be worried about its cash burn.
+So should Cynata Therapeutics (ASX:CYP) shareholders be worried about its cash burn?
 In this article, we define cash burn as its annual (negative) free cash flow, which is the amount of money a company spends each year to fund its growth.
-The first step is to compare its cash burn with its cash reserves, to give us its 'cash runway'.
+First, we'll determine its cash runway by comparing its cash burn with its cash reserves.

-How Is Yojee's Cash Burn Changing Over Time?
+How Is Cynata Therapeutics' Cash Burn Changing Over Time?

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.